Saturday, June 21, 2025

 Words of encouragement:

-So remember, the Acts of the Apostles is not just a book—it’s an invitation!
+The "Acts of the Apostles" is not just a book, it is an invitation.
 Jesus is calling you to be part of His story.
-Like S. Paul, let us say “yes” to Jesus and go wherever He sends us—with joy, with courage, and with love!
+Let us say "yes" to Jesus as Saint Paul did.
+Let us go wherever Christ sends us.
+Let us journey with courage and joy.

 Greetings, boys and girls!

-What are the gospels?
+What are the four gospels?

 The word “gospel” means “good news.”
 What is the good news?
 The good news is that Jesus Christ, the Son of God, came to earth to live with us, teach us, love us and save us.